rLegziel/rLegziel.github.io/_posts/2021-12-26-clustering-in-latent-space.md

 ![Fig 2:VAE Architecture used]({{ "/images/assets/VAEArchitecture3.png"  | absolute_url}})

-where $q_{\phi}$  is the approximation function, $z$ is the latent space representation,
+where $$q_{\phi}$$  is the approximation function, $$z$$ is the latent space representation,
 $X$ and $X'$ are the input and the output respectively

-### All algorithms above were used to create a 3-dimensional embedding, so we can visualize it effectively and get some intuition based on visualization
+All algorithms above were used to create a 3-dimensional embedding, so we can visualize it effectively and get some intuition based on visualization

 ## Data